OCA/partner-contact/partner_external_map/readme/DESCRIPTION.rst

 * `Here Maps <https://www.here.com/>`
 * `MapQuest <http://www.mapquest.com/>`

-If the module *base_geolocalize* from the official addons is installed on the system, it will use the latitude and longitude to localize the partner (instead of the address) if this information is present on the partner.
+If partner has the latitude and longitude information, Odoo will use that information instead of the address.